 NAS International Residencies

-International studio residencies provide a unique opportunity to develop your practice and studies in one of the great European centres of artistic excellence.
+International residencies provide a unique opportunity to develop your practice and studies in a global centre of artistic excellence.
 This experience enables you to immerse yourself in a new arts context, market and community and culture.

 Our current residencies are: